I like cheering for the underdog.

 The list of ingredients really emphasizes getting your brain operating at maximum capacity.

-Other nootropic stacks I have reviewed have had a slightly different focus.
+Other nootropic stacks I’ve reviewed have had a slightly different focus.

-Performance Lab Mind, for example, is intended to let the brain function better by providing it with all the right nutrients.
+Mind Lab Pro, for example, is intended to let the brain function better by providing it with all the right nutrients.

 It promotes brain health first, as a base, and enhances performance and motivation after-the-fact as a result.